 Rick Moody is the author of the novels Garden State, which won the Pushcart Press Editors’ Book Award, The Ice Storm, Purple America, and The Diviners; two collections of stories, The Ring of Brightest Angels Around Heaven and Demonology; a memoir, The Black Veil, winner of the PEN/ Martha Albrand Award, and The Four Fingers of Death.
 He has received the Addison Metcalf Award, the Paris Review’s Aga Khan Prize, and a Guggenheim Fellowship.
 He lives in Brooklyn, New York.

-Awards: $1000 and publication in Eckleburg to first place winner; publication to second and third place winners; listing of honorable mentions.
+Awards: $500 and publication in Eckleburg to first place winner; publication to second and third place winners; listing of titles and names for honorable mentions.